-Distributions of taxable amounts will be included in your taxable income, and may be subject to a premature distribution penalty tax depending on the circumstances.
-In general, you may receive distributions without the premature distribution penalty tax only after you attain age 591⁄2 unless the distribution is made: (1) due to your death; (2) due to your qualifying disability; (3) in substantially equal periodic payments calculated using your life expectancy or the joint life expectancies of you and your beneficiary and lasting until the later of five years from the date of the first payment or the attainment of age 591⁄2; (4) to pay qualified medical expenses in excess of 7.5% of your AGI or medical insurance premiums following 12 weeks of unemployment (and certain conditions are met); (5) for qualified higher education expenses; (6) for a qualified first-time homebuyer purchase (up to \$10,000 lifetime); (7) on account of a qualifying Federal tax levy; (8) as a qualified reservist distribution; (9) as a qualified disaster distribution (up to \$22,000 per disaster); (10) as a Qualified Birth or Adoption Distribution (up to \$5,000 per qualifying birth or adoption); (11) due to a terminal illness (physician certification that condition is reasonably expected to result in death within 84 months); (12) for an individual in case of domestic abuse (limited to the lesser of \$10,000 (as indexed) or 50% of the account value); or (13) withdrawals for certain emergency expenses (up to \$1000 per year subject to certain conditions).
-These exemptions are nuanced and availability depends on your particular facts and circumstances.
-Accordingly, any early distributions intended to rely on an exemption should be made in consultation with your legal and/or tax advisor.
+Distributions will be included in your taxable income, and may be subject to a premature distribution penalty tax depending on the circumstances.
+In general, you may receive distributions without the premature distribution penalty tax only after you attain age 591⁄2 unless the distribution is made: (1) due to your death; (2) due to your disability; (3) in substantially equal periodic payments calculated using your life expectancy or the joint life expectancies of you and your beneficiary and lasting until the later of five years or the attainment of age 591⁄2; (4) as a transfer of part or all of your interest in the IRA to your spouse or former spouse under a court order incident to a divorce or separation; (5) to pay medical expenses in excess of 10% of your AGI or medical insurance premiums following 12 weeks of unemployment; (6) for qualified higher education expenses; (7) to buy a first home (up to \$10,000 lifetime); (8) on account of a qualifying Federal tax levy; (9) as a qualified reservist distribution; or (10) as a qualified disaster distribution.